 Some vulnerable employees may also qualify as “disabled” under the Equality Act and employers should consider if there are any reasonable adjustments that can be made to help those individuals back to work.
 For example, a consideration of their work station requirements and equipment, or whether reduced hours to phase them back into work may assist.

-As shielding employees can no longer qualify for statutory sick pay, employers will need to consider alternatives as to how to manage employees who refuse to return to work.
+Once this period of restrictions ends it is likely that shielding employees will no longer qualify for statutory sick pay as was the case when restrictions were lifted in August.
+Employers will need to consider alternatives as to how to manage employees who refuse to return to work.
 The following are some alternative measures that an employer could consider:

 Employers could explore the option of suspending such employees on full pay until it is safe for them to return to work.
 However, this may not be an acceptable commercial solution for some employers due to the costs of doing so, particularly as it may be difficult to assess when it would be safe for those individuals to return.